0xOmarAdel/bookmarks/README.md

 `npm run dev`
 Open your browser and visit `http://localhost:3000` to access the app.

-To access the deployed version of the app, visit [Movie Maze App](https://bookmarks-react-firebase.netlify.app).
+To access the deployed version of the app, visit [Bookmarks App](https://bookmarks-react-firebase.netlify.app).

 ## License